danchoi/vmail/README.markdown

     I think you'll find this stuff interesting.

 The `attach:` block is a YAML list.
-The items are paths (either relative or absolute) to the files you want to attach to your message.
+The items are paths (either relative to the current directory or absolute) to the files you want to attach to your message.
 Note that you can also specify a directory, in which case vmail attaches every file it finds in that directory.

 One thing vmail doesn't do yet is let you forward a message with all its attachments intact.
 This feature will be implemented in the near future.